Aayush75/clustering/README.md

 ## Overview

-The pipeline consists of four main stages:
+The pipeline consists of five main stages:

 1. **Feature Extraction**: Extract visual features from dataset images using pre-trained vision models (DINOv2, DINOv3, or CLIP)
 2. **TEMI Clustering**: Train a clustering model using transformation equivariance and multi-instance learning principles
 3. **Evaluation**: Assess clustering quality using multiple metrics (accuracy, NMI, ARI)
 4. **Visualization & Pseudo Labeling** (optional): Generate t-SNE/UMAP plots to visualize cluster structures and map clusters to actual labels
+5. **Dataset Distillation** (optional): Create a small synthetic dataset that preserves the learning dynamics of the full dataset

 ## Features